 Islam is a cornerstone of life in Saudi Arabia, including the corporate world.
 Meetings and events are usually scheduled around prayer times.
 Furthermore, during Ramadan, it is forbidden to eat or drink in public (including offices) during daylight hours.

 Because Saudi society is close-knit, an ‘us’ and ‘them’ culture between locals and expats may prevail in some companies, and discrimination exists.
-The government’s ‘Saudisation’ policy, where citizens are fast-tracked into jobs, training, and promotion at the expense of expats, can stoke tensions.
-Also, salaries and packages in some companies may be based more on ethnicity rather than skills or experience.
+The government’s Saudization policy, where citizens are fast-tracked into jobs, training, and promotion at the expense of expats, can stoke tensions.
+Also, compensation packages and salaries in Saudi Arabia in some companies may be based more on ethnicity rather than skills or experience.

 Business etiquette in Saudi Arabia

 Business etiquette in Saudi Arabia reflects wider society.
-That is, conservative but unmistakeably hospitable.
+That is, conservative but unmistakably hospitable.
 For expats who have done business elsewhere in the Arab world, there are familiar themes.

 Saudis and other Arab men may embrace, and/or kiss on the cheek, nose, or forehead as a sign of deference and respect.
 However, expat men are not expected to do the same.